 Few Other Add-Ons

 Diana was the proud owner of a Jaguar XJS Cabriolet.
 It looked quite plush and studied.
-However, she customized the installations of two additional rear seats in there.
+However, she customized the installation of two additional rear seats there.
 This was primarily because Harry and William would sit at the back.
 Later on, the automobile was donated to Jaguar Heritage Trust.

 The State Of Princess Diana's Car Collection At Present